RESP (Native Redis/Valkey)#

 ""

-Redis AUTH password (leave empty for no auth)
+Redis AUTH password (leave empty for no auth).
+Falls back to LMCACHE_RESP_PASSWORD env var if empty.

 Testing the Setup#